$0 South Africa Adoption Quick-Start Checklist

 Social worker resistance Higher — some prefer same-race Lower

-RACAP matching requirement Must demonstrate no same-race match first Standard matching criteria
+RACAP matching requirement Document that no suitable same-race family was available Standard matching criteria

-Cultural preparation required Yes — proactive and ongoing Less specific
+Cultural preparation required Important ongoing preparation Less specific

 Post-placement support Particularly important Standard